NOTE: all earrings measurements exclude the earring wires.

 All of the above are screwback earrings

-oval turquoise by Rose Joe, Navajo. $18.
+A selection of dot earrings when you need a small gift or just want a tiny splash of color.
+Left to right: oval turquoise studs by Rose Joe, Navajo. $18.
 Coral dots by Erline James of Zuni. $14.
 Turquoise dots also by Erline. $14.
 Turquoise sunface by John Cheama. $21.
-Tear drop turquoise by Erline. $10.
+Teardrop turquoise by Erline. $12.
 (All are in Tucson)

 Three pair of earrings by Hopi artist Anderson Koinva.
 The first pair are clouds, 1 inch and $158.
 Next are a pair of blossoms, 1 inch and $158.
 The last pair are 2 inches and $250.
 (ALL in TUCSON)